-ACC 503 - Advanced Corporate Tax (3)
+ACC 503 - Corporate Tax (3)

 Study of federal tax regulations and their application to the taxation of the partnerships, corporations, estates and trusts.
 Prerequisite(s); if any: ACC 304 or graduate standing.
 Must be enrolled in the MBA in Professional Accounting program or have permission of the Coordinator of Accounting Programs.
+Meets with ACC 345.